Nikovash/bitoreum/doc/developer-notes.md

   - *Exception*: Using RPC method aliases may be appropriate in cases where a new RPC is replacing a deprecated RPC, to avoid both RPCs confusingly showing up in the command list.

+I apologize for following none of this.
+Dictated, not read...
+Management.